Creating a Simple HTTP Server with Zig: A Step-by-Step Project Guide

 Goals and Learning Objectives:

 1. Understand the Basics of Zig: Develop a solid understanding of Zig's syntax, data types, and control structures.
+For an in-depth guide on building with Zig, check out this step-by-step guide to building an SQLite program with Zig.

 2. TCP Networking: Familiarize yourself with Zig's standard library support for TCP networking.